I have been writing so much lately about goal setting, people are probably thinking “Uh, hey when are you going back to writing about handmade stuff?”

 All you need is “fun foam” or craft foam (preferably the self stick kind.
 That saves you the step of gluing the foam to the base and the time it takes for the glue to dry), and a rigid base.
 We happened to have some nice wood squares about 3″x3″ and one inch thick.
 Anything about that size that is smooth and rigid will do.

 With a pencil or a dried up ballpoint pen, draw your design into the foam.
 As you can see in the picture below, I have a dried up ballpoint dedicated to embossing.
 I take it very seriously.
 Wherever you draw, the foam will compress leaving a permanent groove.
 Be very careful drawing the design because once the foam is mashed down by the pencil, it will not bounce back.
 There’s no erasing with this project.

-When you are happy with your design, apply a light layer of craft paint to a paper plate, or plastic tray or something with a wide brush and tap your stamp in it til it’s evenly coated.
+When you are happy with your design, use a wide brush to apply a light layer of craft paint to a paper plate, or plastic tray or something similar and tap your stamp in it til it’s evenly coated.

 Carefully stamp your custom design onto your card.
 Blammo.

 This is a perfect example of my favorite kind of craft; one that is so simple and yet you could get very creative and make it super complex and elaborate.
 And they are reusable, just wipe clean after stamping!